Frisium (Clobazam)

 Who Should Not Take Frisium

-Don’t use if you’re allergic to clobazam or any ingredients, have severe or chronic lung disease, history of drug or alcohol abuse, severe muscle weakness (myasthenia gravis), sleep apnea syndrome, or severely reduced liver function.
-Not for children or adolescents treating anxiety or sleep disorders.
+Do not use Frisium if you: are allergic to clobazam or any ingredients; have severe or chronic lung disease; have a history of drug or alcohol abuse; have severe muscle weakness (myasthenia gravis); have sleep apnea syndrome; have severely reduced liver function.
+Do not give to children or adolescents for anxiety or sleep disorders.

 Medical Conditions to Discuss

-Tell your doctor if you have liver, kidney or lung disease, epilepsy, low blood pressure, pre-existing muscle weakness, walking unsteadiness, addiction history, glaucoma, depression, psychosis, schizophrenia, or if you drink alcohol regularly.
+Tell your doctor if you have: liver, kidney, or lung disease; epilepsy or seizures; low blood pressure; pre-existing muscle weakness; walking unsteadiness (ataxia); addiction to drugs or medicines; glaucoma; depression, psychosis, or schizophrenia; regular alcohol use.

 Pregnancy and Breastfeeding

-Do not take Frisium if pregnant or planning to become pregnant.
-It can cause ‘floppy infant syndrome’ with reduced muscle strength, breathing difficulties, low body temperature, and feeding problems in newborns, potentially with fatal effects.
-Also avoid while breastfeeding as it passes into breast milk and may cause drowsiness and feeding difficulties in infants.
+Do not take Frisium if you are pregnant or planning to become pregnant.
+It can cross the placenta and may cause serious problems in newborns including reduced muscle strength, breathing difficulties, low body temperature, and feeding problems (floppy infant syndrome).
+Do not use while breastfeeding as it passes into breast milk and may cause drowsiness and feeding difficulties in infants.

 Drug Interactions

-Several medications can interfere with Frisium and affect how it works.
+Several types of medications can interfere with Frisium and affect how it works.
 Always tell your doctor about all medicines you’re taking.

-Opioid interaction: Using Frisium with opioid pain medications increases the risk of drowsiness, breathing difficulties, coma, and death.
+Opioid interaction: Using Frisium with opioids increases the risk of drowsiness, breathing difficulties, coma, and death.

 • Other benzodiazepines